anubhavjetley2424/multi-agent-supply-chain-digital-twin/README.md

 **Enterprise Agentic Layer for Logistics, Planning & Finance**

 ## 🌟 Executive Summary
-Vetlab Autopak is a full-scale Digital Twin + Agentic Operating System designed to mirror and optimize complex supply chain lifecycles in real time.
+**This project** is a full-scale Digital Twin + Agentic Operating System designed to mirror and optimize complex supply chain lifecycles in real time.

 Inspired by enterprise intelligence platforms like Palantir, the system uses:
 * **Multi-Agent Orchestration:** Powered by LangChain and GPT-4o.